rhfeiyang/I2Pnet_segformer/README.md

 ## Intention-aware Feature Propagation Network for Interactive Segmentation

-Here is the evaluation code with trained models.
-Before start evaluation, you need to prepare data by downloading from the following link:
+Here is the code for training and evaluation.
+Before that, you need to prepare data by downloading from the following link:

 | Dataset   |                      Description             |           Download Link              |
 |-----------|----------------------------------------------|:------------------------------------:|